 (a) a publication is reclassified under section 39 or 97A of the Commonwealth Act; or

-(b) the Board revokes a classification for a publication under section 22B(3) of that Act,
+(b) the Board revokes a classification for a publication under section 22B(3) of that Act; or

+(c) the Board revokes a classification for a publication under section 22CH(1) of that Act and classifies it under section 22CH(4) of that Act,

-it is sufficient compliance with subsection (4) for a period of 30 days after the decision to reclassify or revoke takes effect if the publication bears the determined markings applicable to the publication before that reclassification or revocation.
+it is sufficient compliance with subsection (4) for a period of 30 days after the decision to reclassify or revoke takes effect if the publication displays the determined markings applicable to the publication before that reclassification or revocation.

-[Section 64 inserted by No. 30 of 2003 s.
-9.]
+[Section 64 inserted: No. 30 of 2003 s.
+9; amended: No. 36 of 2016 s.
+7.]

 65. Category 2 restricted publications, offences as to